mickecamino/ECDBpersonalV2/README.md

 ## UNSUPPORTED
 However, it is still unsupported, I have made all the changes to suit my need.
 YMMV.

+## What is ECDBpersonalV2?
+It is a web-based program that keeps track of your components such as resistors, capacitors, IC's, transistors etc etc.
+It can be installed on a Raspberry PI or in a virtual server on Hyper-V or VirtualBox

 ## Documentation
 Currently there is no detailed documentation available.
-However, I will publish a guide on how to set up ecDBpersonalV2 om Debian Trixie and on a RaspBerry PI.
+However, I will publish a guide on how to set up ecDBpersonalV2 om Debian Trixie and on a Raspberry PI.

 ## Installation